Dev-Supremaker/CE-Proton-Launcher/README.md

 # CE-Proton-Launcher

-A wrapper that automatically detects running Proton games through `protonhax`, and launches Cheat Engine for detected games.
+A wrapper that automatically detects Proton games through `protonhax`, and launches Cheat Engine for detected wine processes.

 ---